-Once the "biography" of the post office has been compiled, the next step is to identify the historical, geographical and temporal context within which the history of the post office falls.
-It is necessary to learn the important historical events and patterns that influenced the community and State where the post office is located, as well as important general themes in the development of the nation.
-It is helpful to check with the State Historic Preservation Officer and local historical and preservation professionals and organizations, as they may have already evaluated the significance of the post office, may have established themes within which post offices can be judged, and can recommend important source materials.
-4 The areas and times where the role of the post office overlaps the significant trends of the community, State, or nation provide the themes within which to determine whether the post office is eligible for National Register listing.
-Therefore, a "theme," as defined for the purposes of evaluating a property for the National Register, consists of an important historical factor or development, a defined geographical area, and a specific time frame.
+Once the "biography" of the post office has been compiled, the next step is to analyze it in its appropriate historic context.
+This context may include important historical events and trends that influenced the community or State where the post office is located, as well as important themes in the development of the nation.
+It may be helpful to check with the State Historic Preservation Officer and local historical and preservation organizations, as they may already have developed historic contexts within which institutional and civic buildings can be analyzed and can recommend important source materials.9